ntop/nDPI/doc/flow_risks.rst

 NDPI_PUNYCODE_IDN
 ===================================
-The risk is set whenever a domain name is specified in IDN format
+The risk is set whenever a domain name is specified in IDN format as they are sometimes used in `IDN homograph attacks <https://https://en.wikipedia.org/wiki/IDN_homograph_attack>`.